-Casting director and Backstage Expert Brette Goldstein, acknowledges that, unfortunately, agent meagerness is actually quite common.
+Casting director and Backstage Expert Brette Goldstein acknowledges that, unfortunately, agent meagerness is quite common.
 “You’d be shocked at how often actors don’t receive even 50 percent of what I send their agents or managers,” she says.
 “I’d ask for a breakdown, sides, and a script, just in case they were provided and not given to you.”

 You know the drill by now: hard work, hard work, hard work—got it!
-Now really, how do I actually go about finding an agent?
+Now, really, how do I actually go about finding an agent?
 It’s a question with many (many) answers, but for starters, you can use your trusted friend Backstage, where we've created a four-step system to help you land an agent with our Call Sheet resource.
 Like most facets of the business, however, you as an actor and you as a human being will be the determining factor in how you land an agent.

-Whether you’re submitting by email or with a hard copy, remember one thing: keep it simple.
+Whether you’re submitting by email or with a hard copy, remember one thing: Keep it simple.

 If you’re writing an email, be clear why you’re writing in your subject line (“Actor seeking representation”)—sure, it’s boring, but it works!
 Want some snazzier subject line options, per Secret Agent Man? “ ‘Just got great reviews!’ is better.
 ‘Referred to you by [insert casting director’s name]’ is best.”

 Keep your cover letter short and to the point, whether it’s an email or snail mail.
-Marketing guru and Backstage Expert Gwyn Gilliss has some great advice for what to include (and what not to include) in your one-to-two paragraphs about yourself: “Cut to the chase.
+Marketing guru and Backstage Expert Gwyn Gilliss has some great advice for what to include (and what not to include) in your one to two paragraphs about yourself: “Cut to the chase.
 They know you’re an actor.
 Who else would send them a photo and résumé?
 Don't go into exquisite detail about your childhood on the farm in Iowa, your favorite show tunes, and how many character roles you played in junior high.
-Instead, talk about your type and brand (girl-next-door, quirky neighbor, suburban mom, beer-drinking dude, Home Depot husband, spy, Ivy League college guy).
+Instead, talk about your type and brand (girl next door, quirky neighbor, suburban mom, beer-drinking dude, Home Depot husband, spy, Ivy League college guy).
 This will tell the agent that you are savvy and know how you will be cast.
 Also, make sure you share what major roles you played, respected theater companies you worked with, and established actors you've acted alongside.
 This is your ‘hook.’
 If they decide to call you in, it's because they have something to sell when they chat about you with a casting director.”